Red-whiskered bulbul

 The red-whiskered bulbul (Pycnonotus jocosus), or crested bulbul, is a passerine bird native to Asia.
 It is a member of the bulbul family.
 It is a resident frugivore found mainly in tropical Asia.
 It has been introduced in many tropical areas of the world where populations have established themselves.
 It has a loud three or four note call, feeds on fruits and small insects and perches conspicuously on trees.
 It is common in hill forests and urban gardens.

 Taxonomy

-The red-whiskered bulbul was formally described by Carl Linnaeus in 1758 under the binomial name Lanius jocosus.
-The specific epithet is from Latin ioculus meaning "merry" (from iocus meaning "joke").
-Linnaeus based his description on the Sitta Chinensis that had been described in 1757 by the Swedish naturalist Pehr Osbeck.
+The red-whiskered bulbul was scientifically described by Carl Linnaeus in 1758 under the binomial name Lanius jocosus.
+Linnaeus based his description on the Sitta chinensis that had been described by Pehr Osbeck in 1757.
 Linnaeus specified the location as "China" but this was restricted to Hong Kong and Guangdong by Herbert Girton Deignan in 1948.
-The red-whiskered bulbul is now placed in the genus Pycnonotus that was introduced by the German zoologist Friedrich Boie in 1826.
+The red-whiskered bulbul is now placed in the genus Pycnonotus that was proposed by Friedrich Boie in 1826.

-Hybrids have been noted in captivity with the red-vented, white-eared, white-spectacled, black-capped and Himalayan bulbuls.
+The specific epithet is from Latin ioculus meaning "merry", from iocus meaning "joke".